arogi/arogi-demos/README.md

 # arogi-web-demos
 A web-accessible spatial optimization showcase from your pals at Arogi

+:crystal_ball: mclp.html - a web user interface for an example of the Maximal Covering Location Problem.
+It requires: /images /leaflet arogi.css, blueprint.yaml, GISOps.pyc, mclp.html, mclp_interface.py, and startingdata.js